Yandex Cloud

 • enabled: Enables statistics collection, true or false.

-• maintenance_window: Maintenance window settings, applying to both active and stopped clusters.
-In maintenance_window, provide one of the following values:
+• maintenance_window: Maintenance window settings, including for stopped clusters.
+In maintenance_window, provide one of the two values:

 • weekly_maintenance_window: Maintenance occurs once a week at the specified time: